apache/druid/docs/content/development/javascript.md

 You may need to pay special attention to garbage collection when making heavy use of JavaScript functions, especially garbage collection of the compiled classes themselves.
 Be sure to use a garbage collector configuration that supports timely collection of unused classes (this is generally easier on JDK8 with the Metaspace than it is on JDK7).

-## Security

-Druid does not execute JavaScript functions in a sandbox, so they have full access to the machine.
-If you are running a cluster where users that can submit queries should not be allowed to execute arbitrary code, we recommend disabling JavaScript functionality by setting the [configuration property](../configuration/index.html) `druid.javascript.disabled = true`.

 ## JavaScript vs. Native Extensions